ElektraInitiative/PermaplanT/doc/decisions/backend_programming_language.md

 ## Constraints

+- The language and its ecosystem must be free software.
+- The language must be performant.
-- The language must be performant and easily maintainable
+- The code must be easily maintainable.
+- scalability
+- security
+- availability of developers and support

 ## Assumptions